Global monitoring

 PERMANENT TRANSECTS

-The use of Permanent Transects for monitoring, is a strategy developed by Seagrass-Watch and is commonly used in representative inter tidal meadows larger than 50m x 50m (e.g. 5.5 hectares).
+The use of Permanent Transects ( aka transect-based seagrass monitoring) , is a strategy developed by Seagrass-Watch and is commonly used in representative inter tidal meadows larger than 50m x 50m (e.g. 5.5 hectares).

 A sentinel site (Permanent Transect sites) is 50m x 50m area within a homogeneous section of meadow.
 At each site, three parallel 50m transects (each 25m apart) are established.
 We advocate, “permanently” marking the site using a GPS to record points at the start and end of each transect.
 If you must physically mark the site, generally only the middle transect is permanently pegged/marked.